 • • •

-This used to be a sake brewery (as evidenced by the huge sakabayashi circle sign outside that’s made of Japanese ceder leaves) and today, it is one of the best houses to visit in Takayama if you want to closely see the intriciate architectural design that it has.
+This is one of the Takayama attractions that used to be a sake brewery (as evidenced by the huge sakabayashi circle sign outside that’s made of Japanese ceder leaves) and today, it is one of the best houses to visit in Takayama if you want to closely see the intricate architectural design that it has.
 It is said that you can see the wealth and quality of the construction by the size of the beams in the house!
 Besides, with today’s times, it will be hard to find enough tall trees to make a similar house design.

-Once you’re done examining the house, you can rest at the garden in the back with your free tea.
+Once you’re done examining the house, you can rest in the garden in the back with your free tea.

 DIRECTIONS: Just a 17-minute walk away from Takayama Station

-ADMISSION: ¥600 with free cup of shiitake tea
+ADMISSION: ¥600 with a free cup of shiitake tea

 HOURS: 9:00AM to 5:00PM (March to November), 9:00AM to 4:30PM (Wednesdays to Sundays, December to February)